Oussamazz/42sh/README.md

 The shell provides a dynamic prompt based on the last exit status, making it easier to understand the outcome of the previous command.

----

-## Non-Interactive Mode

-In non-interactive mode, the shell can be used for scripting and batch processing.
-Ensure to check the documentation for specific usage in non-interactive mode.

----

 ## How to Compile

-[Provide instructions on how to compile your shell.]

 ```bash
 # Example compilation command